librematch/librematch-website/content/blog/aoe2net_down.md

 +++
 title = "Libre:Match Update"
-description = "AoE2.net has gone done and with it a data source for many community projects.
+description = "AoE2.net has gone down and with it a data source for many community projects.
 We are continuing our effort and ask you for your participation, namely giving us insight to your requirements." date = 2022-09-23 tags = ["Libre:Match", "Update", "Discord", "Requirements Analysis", "Use cases"] categories = ["Status updates"]